technozeal/dockerfilesample/README.md

 # dockerfilesample

-#
-# This is the sample of a docker file
+This is the sample/template of a docker file